 Famous Short Anacreon Poems.
-Short poetry by famous poet Anacreon.
+Short Anacreon Poetry by Famous Poets.
 A collection of the all-time best Anacreon short poems

 by Robert Herrick

 Drink, and dance, and pipe, and play ;

 Crowned with clusters of the vine,